 Reckitt’s Zeeland facility manufactures infant formula.
 The facility was previously Mead Johnson until Reckitt acquired the company in 2017.
 In 2024, the Zeeland location had approximately 500 employees and a 472,000 square foot facility.

-In July, Zeeland City Officials learned that Reckitt was considering a significant investment to add an additional infant formula line.
-At the time, Reckitt was considering investments at their locations in Zeeland, Evansville, IN, and/or Minnesota.
-Reckitt is working with Lakeshore Advantage, an economic development agency, to facilitate this potential development.
+In July, Zeeland City Officials learned that Reckitt/Mead Johnson (RMJ) was considering a significant investment to add an additional infant formula line.
+At the time, RMJ was considering investments at their locations in Zeeland, Evansville, IN, and/or Minnesota.
+RMJ is working with Lakeshore Advantage, an economic development agency, to facilitate this potential development.

-To expand in Zeeland, Reckitt needs more land and considered acquiring Rieth Riley Asphalt, acreage on E Riley St., and/or the bus garage and adjacent fields on E Main Avenue owned by Zeeland Public Schools (ZPS).
+To invest in Zeeland, RMJ needed more land and considered acquiring Rieth Riley Asphalt, acreage on E Riley St., and/or the bus garage and adjacent fields on E Main Avenue owned by Zeeland Public Schools (ZPS).
 City Officials also identified potential parcels of interest for Reckitt, including Bennett Wood Specialties, Kebco Inc., and Highpoint Finishing.

 Lakeshore Advantage pursued a potential purchase of bus garage and adjacent fields on E Main Avenue.
-As of February 2025, we do not know if ZPS is still considering selling; however, an email from Lakeshore Advantage indicated that ZPS required suitable location alternatives, including 1-2 acres of green space within walking distance of Cityside Middle School and 8-10 acres to build a bus garage, before they would consider selling.
+An email from Lakeshore Advantage indicated that ZPS required suitable location alternatives, including 1-2 acres of green space within walking distance of Cityside Middle School and 8-10 acres to build a bus garage, before they would consider selling.
+In February 2025, Assistant Superintendent Jon Voss verbally confirmed that ZPS was no longer considering selling their property to RMJ.

-Of even greater concern, Reckitt/Mead Johnson contacted all property owners on the north side of E Main Ave between Carlton Street and Fairview Avenue regarding their interest in selling.
+Of even greater concern, RMJ contacted all property owners on the north side of E Main Ave between Carlton Street and Fairview Avenue regarding their interest in selling.
 This includes Bethel Christian Reformed Church and the Cityside Townhouses.

-Information presented has been obtained from neighbors and public records disclosed in response to Freedom of Information Act (FOIA) request.
+Information was obtained from neighbors, meetings with RMJ, and public records disclosed in response to Freedom of Information Act (FOIA) requests.

 As of February 2025 per public records.